seanhagen/workernator/docs/design.md

 #### Starting Jobs

-Another function will be provided so users can start a job and provide any required arguments:
+Something like the following function will be provided so users can start a job and provide any required arguments:

 ```go
 StartJob(name string, args JobData) (JobInfo,error)